How to Sell a House By Owner in Mississippi

 Share your home across social media — and ask your friends to share, too.

-“In the last few years, it’s been easy, but now we’re having to get back to running ads on social media to get the property out there to get it seen,” Renken shared.
+“In the last few years, it’s been easy, but now we’re running ads on social media to get the property out there to get it seen,” Renken shared.

 Hold an open house